 Coronavirus: What you Need to Know

-The region is currently at the red alert level.
+The region is currently at the red alert level and Québec City has special emergency measures.
 Please refer to the Government of Québec's website for details.

 Please note that it is strongly recommended to confirm the opening days and schedule with the different businesses and to book ahead when possible.

 It is mandatory to wear a mask or a face cover in closed and partially covered public places as well as in public transports for people 10 years and older.

 Canada's borders are still closed to foreign visitors.
 Although we can't wait to see you again, we invite you to respect the measures in place and to be careful.

 There are no isolation measures for people arriving from other Canadian provinces.
 Despite the reopening of most of the regions, every person is requested, as much as possible, to limit travel from one region to another or from one city to another.

 There are border restrictions for nonessential travel to Canada at the Canada-U.S. borders.
 Travelers are prohibited from entering Canada from the United States for an optional or discretionary purpose, such as tourism, recreation or entertainment.

 Foreign travellers cannot enter Canada, apart from a few exemption situations.

 Hotel establishments are open, but only occupants of the same private residence are allowed in an accommodation unit.